ptobarra/Business-Intelligence-on-Big-Data-_-U-TAD-2017-Big-Data-Master-Final-Project/README.md

-# Business-Intelligence-on-Big-Data-_-U-TAD-2017-Big-Data-Expert-Program-Final-Project
+# Business-Intelligence-on-Big-Data-_-U-TAD-2017-Big-Data-Master-Final-Project

-Business Intelligence on Big Data _ U-TAD 2017 Big Data Expert Program Final Project.
+Business Intelligence on Big Data _ U-TAD 2017 Big Data Master Final Project.

 This is the final project I had to do obtain my diploma in my Big Data Expert Program in U-TAD that I finished in September 2017.
 It uses the following technologies: Apache Spark v2.2.0, Python v2.7.3, Jupyter Notebook (PySpark), HDFS, Hive, Cloudera Impala,